spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-product-options-cart-feature-integration.md

 ---
-title: Marketplace Product Option + Cart feature integration
+title: Marketplace Product Options + Cart feature integration
 last_updated: Jul 28, 2021
-Description: This document describes the process how to integrate the Marketplace Product Option feature into a Spryker project.
+Description: This document describes the process how to integrate the Marketplace Product Options feature into a Spryker project.
 template: feature-integration-guide-template
+redirect_from:
+  - /docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-product-option-cart-feature-integration.html
 ---

-This document describes how to integrate the Marketplace Product Option + Cart feature into a Spryker project.
+This document describes how to integrate the Marketplace Product Options + Cart feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Marketplace Product Option + Cart feature core.
+Follow the steps below to install the Marketplace Product Options + Cart feature core.

 ### Prerequisites